feature-image

 Imago

-Before arriving in Dublin, the 35-year-old was enduring a difficult 7-match losing streak.
+The 35-year-old arrived in Dublin with a difficult seven-match losing streak.
 The Bulgarian finally managed to put together back-to-back victories for the first time since SW19 last year.

 His encouraging run in the Challenger event eventually ended in the QF, where world No. 145 Kyrian Jacquet defeated him and brought his campaign to a close.
 Earlier this week, Dimitrov was awarded a wildcard into The Championships, while former British No. 1 Dan Evans did not receive one.